jeremytammik/tbc/a/2058_rvt_file_version.md

 ####<a name="5"></a> Tesla Autonomous Vehicles and Robots

-Moving away from the Revit API to other AI-related and technical issues, Tesla presented plans for automomous vehicles and humanoid robots in an 8-minutes video of their [We, Robot Event](https://youtu.be/Mu-eK72ioDk):
+Moving away from the Revit API to other AI-related and technical issues, Tesla presented plans for autonomous vehicles and humanoid robots in an 8-minutes video of their [We, Robot Event](https://youtu.be/Mu-eK72ioDk):

 > CEO Elon Musk unveils Robotaxi, a fully autonomous car for less than $30,000, Robovan, a 20 passenger vehicle, and new updates to its humanoid robot, Optimus, for less than the cost of a car.